cep21/circuit/README.md

 The names of functions and configuration attempts to mirror the Java implementation's when appropriate.

-# Comparison to go-hystrix

-This library differs from [go-hystrix](https://github.com/afex/hystrix-go) in a few ways:
+# Feature set

 * No global mutable state
 * No singletons
 * No forced goroutines
-* Reasonable panic() behavior
+* recoverable panic()
-* Support for context.Context
+* Integrated with context.Context
+* Comprehensive metric tracking
-* Simpler implementation
+* Efficient implementation
-* More efficient
-* Low memory allocation costs
+* Low/zero memory allocation costs
-* More precise implementation (more likely does what it advertises)
-* More Hystrix configuration features
+* Support for Netflix Hystrix dashboards
-* Better error handling options
+* Multiple error handling features
-* Clearer data race prevention model
 * Expose circuit health and configuration on expvar
 * Built in SLO tracking
-* Customizable state transition logic
+* Customizable state transition logic, allowing complex circuit state changes
 * Live configuration changes
+* Many tests
+* Benchmarks
+* Good inline documentation

+# Comparison to go-hystrix

+This library is most directly comparable to [go-hystrix](https://github.com/afex/hystrix-go), but differs in many ways including performance, accuracy (more accurately does what it advertises), feature set, context support, panic behavior, and metric tracking.

 # Usage